MooGPT/docs/STUDIO.md

 # Get started with Android
 Get up and running creating animations for MooGPT in get started!

-- [Android Studio](https://developer.android.com/studio) was here this IntellIJ IDEA by JetBrains development Java and Kotlin.
+- [Android Studio](https://developer.android.com/studio) was here this IntelliJ IDEA by JetBrains development Java and Kotlin.
 # Install Studio
 - Open **Android Studio** with app.
 - Install and finish on **Android Studio**.